Monetization for Publishers: 8 Tactics Guaranteed to Work

 You can't afford to rest on your current revenue streams.
 Unfortunately, the ongoing changes in the media industry can quickly cause your business to lag behind and your readers to turn away from you.

-You can learn more about the top strategies for monetizing your apps here.
-Want to test a new revenue stream without much effort or risk?
-Find out about our content intelligence tool and affiliate link automation.
+Here you can find out more about the most important strategies for monetizing your apps.
+Would you like to test a new source of income without much effort and risk?
+Find out more about our content intelligence tool and affiliate link automation.

 Or you have individual requirements?